GNOME/librsvg/rsvg-convert.rst

    - any part of this format specification within `[ ]` is optional except when stated otherwise.

-   If any change is made to this format, please see to it that `ci/check_rsvg_convert_options.rs` is updated accordingly, if neccesary.
+   If any change is made to this format, please see to it that the `ci/check-rsvg-convert-options` crate is updated accordingly, if neccesary.

 ..
 If any change is made to the options in this document, please run: